netdata/netdata/exporting/prometheus/README.md

 ### Streaming data from upstream hosts

 The `format=prometheus` parameter only exports the host's Netdata metrics.
-If you are using the receiver/transmitter functionality of Netdata this ignores any upstream hosts - so you should consider using the below in your **prometheus.yml**:
+If you are using the receiver-transmitter functionality of Netdata this ignores any upstream hosts - so you should consider using the below in your **prometheus.yml**: